 Where relevant, this policy will be brought to the attention of funding agencies, stakeholders, customers, learners, and job applicants.

-Play Sports Group’s equality and diversity policy is fully supported by senior management.
+SHIFT Active Media’s equality and diversity policy is fully supported by senior management.

 Our policy will be monitored and reviewed annually to ensure that equality and diversity is continually promoted in the workplace.